 Data Acquisition System Block Diagram

-Data acquisition system (DAS) is a computerized system that collects data from the real world, converts it into the form of electrical signals and do required processing on it for storage, and presentation on computers.
+A data acquisition system (DAQ) is a computerized system that collects data from the real world, converts it into the form of electrical signals, and does required processing on it for storage, and presentation on computers.

 The complete system is controlled and operated by a software application.
 This software application is developed by using general-purpose high-level programming languages like C, C++, java, etc.